 - Benjamin Disraeli described it as a ‘National Revolt’.

 - But Lawrence and Seeley had some coherence with the Indian viewpoint, especially with that of S.N.
 Sen, that it was a military revolt in the real sense.
 So, therefore out of the many viewpoints that we see, the Indian historians and British historians had different contexts of expression.

 1) But the modern analysis is more rational to understand, i.e. different groups participated in this revolt because of their own factors- this is called ‘differentiality of factors’.

 2) For example, peasants had grievances of the land revenue system, artisans because of the loss of the artisanal mode of production, Raja’s and Nawab’s because of the loss of their state- owing to the expansionist policies of the British.
 Example: The adopted son of the Queen of Jhansi, RaniLakshmiBai wasn’t accepted by the British as the successor to the throne.
 This sparked her conflict with the East India Company.

-3) Thus, the nature of the revolt can be summarized that there was a differentiality of factors, but a commonality of interests (i.e. against the British and collaborators of the British).
-This resulted in the change of guard, and the beginning of the rule of British Parliament in India.
+3) Thus, the nature of the revolt can be summarized that there was a differential of factors, but a commonality of interests (i.e. against the British and collaborators of the British).
+This resulted in the change of guard and the beginning of the rule of the British Parliament in India.

 |The government of India Act 1858|

 |Indian Councils Act 1892|